The Executive Leadership Team (ELT), led by our Chief Executive Officer Heidi Travis, are responsible for the day-to-day running of Sue Ryder.

 Sarah’s keen interest in health care leadership now sees her studying for the Nye Bevan award.
 With a passion for equality and equity in health care, Sarah is committed to enabling the most effective care culture to consistently deliver compassionate, high-quality patient-centred care.

-David Borrett – Director of Retail, Marketing and Communications
+David Borrett – Commercial Director

 David joined Sue Ryder in April 2014.
 He previously ran a learning and development business specialising in the design and delivery of Leadership and Personal Development programmes.